Antonín Bartoš: After the war

 After he checked in to the ministry of defense, he requested release from military service.
 From June 1945 he started to be actively involved in politics on behalf of National Socialist Party.
 In the years of 1945-1946 he was member of provisional National Assembly and in 1946-1948 member of parliament.

-On 3 September 1945 was promoted to Captain of march regiment.
-In December 1945 got married and in August 1946 his wife gave birth to a son.
-In the same year he was promoted to a Major.
+On 3 September 1945, he was promoted to Captain of march regiment.
+In December 1945, Bartoš got married and in August 1946 his wife gave birth to a son, Antonín Jr. In the same year he was promoted to a Major.

-After the communist coup in February 1948 he escaped with his family to France.
-Year after he was stripped of his army ranks.
+After the communist coup in February 1948 he escaped with his family to France, where the Bartoš family operated the Maryša restaurant for Czechoslovak émigrés.
+The following year, he was stripped of his army ranks and Czech citizenship.

-Under the command of general Moravec he took part in organizing and dispatching messengers into the Czechoslovakia, where they helped to organize espionage and bring refugees across the border.
+Under the command of general František Moravec he took part in organizing and dispatching messengers into Czechoslovakia, where they helped to organize espionage and bring refugees across the border.
 In November 1952 he moved with his family to the United States where he worked as a construction engineer.

-On 8 May 1993 his army ranks were restored and he was promoted to Generalmajor.
+On 8 May 1993 his army ranks were restored and he was promoted to Generalmajor; however Bartoš died before his Czech citizenship was reinstated.
 In 2000 a memorial plaque was placed on his birth house.